janwilmake/markdownbrowser/README.md

 - Get a feel for if the agent ever gets stuck or is limited in a way compared to the html-internet
 - MCP-compliant OAuth to access private info
 - Educate on the agent-friendliness of any website.
-- Potential use within MCP
+- Potential use within MCP: context-ingestion UI

 Non-goals: Everyday use